 My grandparents actually came from Kilkenny, just 25 miles from Templemore in Tipperary.
 Some years ago I had a letter from a cousin in Kilkenny who was selling his family home, and he had come across a large photo-montage of my grandfather’s family he had found in his attic.
-It was a very large family with many priests and nuns – quite normal in those times – many of whom went to America If family history serves me right, I think it was my grandfather’s brother, Reverend Fr.
+It was a very large family with many priests and nuns, quite normal in those times also many of whom went to America If family history serves me right, I think it was my grandfather’s brother, Reverend Fr.
 Henry J. Cahill, who was parish priest at St Paul’s Church in Minnesota.
-I’ve never sung in Minnesota – I wonder if anybody out there knew him ?
+I’ve never sung in Minnesota, I wonder if anybody out there knew him?

 How old were you when you sang your first note?

-When did you realize that you wanted singing as a career?
+When did you realise that you wanted singing as a career?

 I never planned to be a singer during all my form days to the age of 12, when I first started to take singing lessons as the result of singing at a wedding in Dublin, and the organist Dan McNulty (who incidentally was a very famous blind organist who played in John’s Lane in Thomas St) said to my mother afterwards, “Have you ever thought of having Patricia’s voice trained?”
 To which she answered, “Do you think her voice is good enough?”
 He replied, “As far as I’m concerned it is.”

-I was called for an audition the year I left school, and I passed the audition for a week’s engagement in the Theater Royal in Dublin.
-I had an offer from a comedian called Jack Cruise, who used to put on huge variety shows in the theater, and he asked me if I would sing in his show – as I had been highly recommended by the theater manager, who had taken my audition.
+I was called for an audition the year I left school, and I passed the audition for a week’s engagement in the Theatre Royal in Dublin.
+I had an offer from a comedian called Jack Cruise, who used to put on huge variety shows in the theatre, and he asked me if I would sing in his show.
+I had been highly recommended by the theatre manager, who had taken my audition.
 I gladly said yes to this offer, and that was the beginning of my career – I haven’t stopped singing since!

-What singers had the most influence on your early career?
+What singers had the most influence on you’re early career?

 How did you get your first recording contract?